- Not yet sure on time and place of lectures.

 (sexy stuff, like genetic algorithms, tabu search, guided local search, swarm algorithms, ...).

-We will use the constraint programming toolkit choco3 .
-This is a java toolkit, so you write your programs in java and
+and the modelling toolkit MiniZinc.
+Choco is a java toolkit, so you write your programs in java and

-use classes and methods in the choco3 library.
+use classes and methods in the choco library.
 So, if you have used java before, it will be easy to get going.
 We will start by getting you to

 model and solve problems, and as we progress, we will reveal more and more about the underlying technology, but the emphasis will mostly